Using the Default Package Management UI¶

 A newly created environment contains the Anaconda distribution of R and Python packages by default.
 An environment also supports the conda-forge channel which supports more packages.
 Questions about Package Management provides answers to questions related to adding packages.

 To add Python or R packages, click Add against Packages in a specific environment.
-The Add Packages dialog appears as shown here.
+The Add Packages dialog appears as shown here for the new accounts.

 Perform these steps:

-By default, the Source shows Py Packages.
+For old accounts, by default, Conda Environment shows Python.
 You can choose R Packages as the source from the list to install an R package.

 Adding source supports two input modes: Simple and Advanced.
 The Simple mode is the default input mode and add the name of the package in the Name field.